gree/unity-webview/plugins/Android/MAD_README.md

    change the hash to the new commit, like so:
    > "net.gree.unity-webview": "https://github.com/SlateScience/unity-webview.git?path=/dist/package#[NEW_HASH]",
+6. *Be sure to commit the relevant changes in `Packages/packages-lock.json`* as well.

-4. Unity will reimport the package and update the plugin files.
+7. Unity will reimport the package and update the plugin files.